Azure/commercial-marketplace-data-offer-accelerator/README.md

-# Data Marketplace
+# Azure Data Marketplace

-This is a repository for a solution that underpins the sharing of data in the Azure Marketplace.
-The code in this repository is meant as a proof of concept to allow selling of data within the Azure Marketplace.
+This solution underpins the sharing of data in the Azure Marketplace.
+The code in this repository is a proof of concept to allow selling of data within the Azure Marketplace and is not considered production ready yet.